Brought to you by STIGA and Ratings Central

 Information for Event Directors

-This page explains how to become an event director and submit events to the STIGA World Ratings/Ratings Central.
+This page explains how to become an event director and submit events to Ratings Central.
+If you are looking for software to help you run your tournament, you can also find Zermelo here.

 Rating Scale

-In order to be a Ratings Central event director and submit events to Ratings Central, you must have an understanding of the rating scale that Ratings Central (and USATT) use.
-In other words, you must know what it means to be a “1500 player” or a “2000 player”, and you must be able to watch a player playing a match and estimate his level to within a few hundred rating points.
-To assist you in understanding the rating scale, we have provided some videos.
-If you need further assistance, please .
+In order to be a Ratings Central event director and submit events to Ratings Central, you must have an understanding of the rating scale that Ratings Central uses.
+In other words, you must know what it means to be a “1500 player” or a “2000 player”, and you must be able to watch a player playing a match and estimate their level to within a few hundred rating points.
+To assist you in understanding the rating scale, we have provided videos on the Videos of Players of Various Levels page.
+Also, see the discussion of how the Ratings Central rating scale relates to the USATT rating scale on the Priors for Unrated Players page.

 Submitting Events

 There are four ways to submit events to Ratings Central.
-You can use Cantor, Zermelo, René Nielsen's Table Tennis League Software, or your own software.
+You can use Cantor, Zermelo, Gerard McCarthy’s RCPennantSubmitter, or your own software.

 Both Cantor and Zermelo are Windows apps that you run on your own PC.
-(There is no Web form for submitting events becase Cantor is much easier to use than a Web form.)
-System requirements are any computer running Windows 98, 98SE, ME, 2000, XP Home, or XP Pro.
-I would guess they will run on Vista, but I haven't tried them; if they don't, let me know.
-If you have a Mac, you'll need Virtual PC.
-For Zermelo, you'll need a printer and your screen resolution must be at least 800 by 600 pixels.
+(There is no Web form for submitting events because Cantor is much easier to use than a Web form.)
+System requirements are any computer running Windows 11, 10, 8.1, 8, 7.
+If you have a Mac or Linux, you’ll need Wine, CrossOver, Parallels, etc. (Or, you can buy a Windows computer.)
+For Zermelo, you’ll need a printer.

 To submit events, you will also need an Internet connection.
 You do not need to be connected to the Internet while the matches are being played, but you will need to be connected when you are ready to submit results to Ratings Central.

-Zermelo's purpose is to make running table tennis tournaments simple.
-Zermelo handles all aspects of running a tournament, including submitting the results to Ratings Central.
+Zermelo’s purpose is to make running table tennis tournaments simple.
+Zermelo is the premiere software application for running table tennis tournaments.
+It handles all aspects of running a tournament, including submitting the results to Ratings Central.
 Zermelo also has support for running USATT-sanctioned tournaments.
 While Zermelo can handle most of the popular tournament formats, it cannot handle all formats.
 Cantor is easier to learn than Zermelo is because it does less.

 For more information on Cantor and Zermelo, please download and run the setup programs.
-Each setup program installs the application and the user's manual.
-You can also download the manuals separately, if you want to look at them without installing the applications.
-You need to have the free Adobe Reader installed to view the manuals.
+Each setup program installs the application and the user’s manual.
+You can also download the user’s manuals separately, if you want to look at them without installing the applications.

 Cantor